Loucas Pillaud-Vivien

 Briefly

-Since September 2020 I am a postdoc in the Theory of Machine Learning group of Nicolas Flammarion at EPFL.
-I did my Ph.D. in the SIERRA Team, which is part of the Computer Science Department of École Normale Supérieure Ulm and is also a joint team between CNRS and INRIA.
-I worked under the supervision of Francis Bach and Alessandro Rudi on stochastic approximation for high dimensionnal learning problems.
+I am an assistant professor at Ecole des Ponts ParisTech and a researcher at CERMICS, in the Applied Probability team.
+Prior to this, I was a Courant Instructor/Flatiron fellow both at the Courant institute of NYU and the Flatiron Institute, where I work mainly with Joan Bruna.
+Before, I was a postdoc in the Theory of Machine Learning group of Nicolas Flammarion at EPFL.
+I did my Ph.D. in the SIERRA Team, under the supervision of Francis Bach and Alessandro Rudi on stochastic approximation for high dimensionnal learning problems.

 Contact